Daeryss/MarsRover/README.md

 L - turn left without movement (N -> W; W-> S; S -> E; E->N),
 R - turn right without movement (N -> E; E-> S; S->W; W->N),
 M - step to the next cell without changing the direction of movement (1 1 N -> M -> 1 2 N; 1 1 S -> M -> 1 0 S; 1 1 E -> M -> 2 1 E; 1 1 W -> M -> 0 1 W).
-The route command is accepted as a single line spaces are allowed, but not a line break (correctly LLMRRML; correctly - "  ", correctly - L L MR)
-If the route line is empty, the rover does not change its position.
+The route command is accepted as a single line without spaces (correctly LLMRRML; correctly - "  ", incorrectly - L L MR) If the route line is empty, the rover does not change its position.
 To move to the next rover, repeat the operations that set the starting point and route.